 The reigning “official” top 10 list of public golf courses in the state of Wisconsin on my website dated back to 2011.
 Obviously, it’s time we update that!

 This is no longer a post from 2011, but a page that will be dynamic over time… Not that there will likely be much in flux.
-While Wisconsin has been blessed with great new and renovated golf courses more than most states, there are few public courses that I haven’t already played.
+While Wisconsin has been blessed with great new and renovated golf courses more than most states, there are few public tracks I’ve yet to play and/or review.
+Of those, the ones I can see being contenders for this ranking include:

 - Troy Burne (Hudson)